 Can food really help treat erectile dysfunction?

-The first thing to note about erectile dysfunction is that many health conditions where weight is a factor — like metabolic syndrome, diabetes, obesity, heart disease and other issues with cardiovascular health — can contribute to ED.
+The first thing to note about erectile dysfunction is that many health conditions where weight is a factor can contribute to ED [4].

 Not only can maintaining a healthy weight assist in the management of these conditions, but it can also help with erectile dysfunction.
 And, yes, food is a significant factor in this.

 The best way to tackle the treatment of ED is with a holistic approach.
-Pilot has a multipronged system for treating ED, which includes medications that have successfully treated over 80 per cent of cases in the last 20 years, as well as ways to improve lifestyle factors like your diet.
+Pilot has a multipronged system for treating ED, which includes clinically backed treatments to suit your need.

 And, you don't have to make an appointment with a doctor to access this treatment — you can take the online consultation and our Australian practitioner will formulate a personalised plan based on your needs.